torbiak/torbiak.github.io-hugo/content/post/proto.md

 +++
-title = "File Management on Windows with Proto" date = "2017-03-06" tags = ["windows", "tools"] description = "Everything I've needed to know about Proto."
+title = "File management on Windows with Proto" date = "2017-03-06" tags = ["windows", "tools"] description = "Everything I've needed to know about Proto."